-Check that your appsettings.
-Production.json file is valid.
+Check that your appsettings.Production.json and custom client configuration files are valid.

 Note especially that copying code samples from a browser may include hard spaces, which cause the JSON file to be invalid.

 To assist in tracking down the problem, you can use the Windows Event Viewer.
 Check the Windows Logs > Application section for errors; you may find an error from the .NET Runtime source that contains information similar to: